wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 Another way to run WP CLI commands is to use step scripts.
 As described in the chapter *"WP Starter Steps"* step scripts are callback that are executed either before or after each step.

-By targeting the script `post-build-wp-cli-yml` it is possible to run to run WP CLI commands at safe timing.
-The we can do that is via a "process" object that can be obtained from the `Locator` that is passed as argument to the script callback.
+For example, by targeting the script `post-build-wp-cli-yml` it is possible to add scripts that run WP CLI commands.

+The way we can do that is via a "process" object that can be obtained from the `Locator` passed as argument to the script callback.

-For example, in `wpstarter.json`
+For example, we can put in `wpstarter.json`:

 ```json
 {